DSEI21000-S21/project-product-price-prediction/documents/JM.md

 The dots are shown beautifully on the clustering plot.
 On the plot, each color represents a category.
 By seeing the dot, we would know there a specific categoty belongs to.
 The dots do not cover each other, so we can see a clear separation of groups of the categories.

-**F. Do you write captions explaining what a reader should conclude from each figure (not just saying what it is but what it tells you)?
+**F. Do you write captions explaining what a reader should conclude from each figure (not just saying what it is but what it tells you)?**

+The visualizations can provide good insights of the information.